-- Get the Horizontal Type Tool. - In the Tool Options, set the Font to League Spartan (or something similar), the Size to 175pts, and the Alignment to Center. - On the document, click once and type one word that you wish to use.
+- Get the Horizontal Type Tool. - In the Tool Options, set the Font to League Spartan (or something similar), the Size to 175pts, and the Alignment to Center and the Tracking to -110. - On the document, click once and type one word that you wish to use.
 I'm using the word SADIE in all caps.
-Click the checkmark to commit. - In the Menu Bar, choose Window > Character to open the Character panel. - Set the Tracking to -110.
-Once the Tracking is changed, close the Character panel.
+Click the checkmark to commit. - If you have an earlier version of PSE without the Tracking option, use the Tracking-110 Action now by doing the following: - In the Menu Bar, choose Window > Actions to open the Actions panel. - You should have already installed the Tracking Actions in an earlier lesson but in case you haven't, here's what you do: - Click on the Actions panel Menu icon and choose Load Actions. - Navigate to the Actions included in the downloads for this class and click OK. - Click on the Tracking -110 Action and then press the Play button. - Close the Actions panel.